davk28/brokenluck.github.io/about/index.md

 ## About

-We are an active semi-farming G1-G2 guild.
+We are an active semi-farming G1-G2 guild, formerly known as 'Cursed&Lucky'.

 <figure>
   <a href="../assets/img/info.png" class="image-popup">